 - Happy Birthday, Martin Luther King

-These unit studies are presented as lists of activities and links to websites with pertinent resources.
+These unit studies are presented as lists of activities and links to websites that have pertinent resources.
 They are not downloadable files.
 Since these studies primarily draw their content from other books and websites, they seem to have only non-religious content.
 However, I didn’t investigate every resource and website.

-I’ll review one of the studies, Pumpkins, to show what they are like.
+I’ll review one of the studies, Pumpkins, to show how these studies are laid out.
 The Pumpkins Unit Study is intended to last from one to three weeks, depending upon how many activities you choose.

 The study begins with just a few facts about pumpkins and a link to a site with much more information about the “Anatomy of a Pumpkin.”
 This is followed by a list of ten possible read-aloud books that you should be able to get from the library, such as The Pumpkin Book by Gail Gibbons.
 You can choose one or more of these books to read.

 Next are links to seven other websites with math activities relating to pumpkins.
 One of these, the “Neighborhood Pumpkin Hunt Working with Ten Frames,” provides a free printable tally sheet with ten frames.
 You take children on a neighborhood walk (in your own neighborhood or somewhere where there are plenty of pumpkins) and they mark their sheets for each pumpkin they spot.
 This helps familiarize them with the use of ten frames, a visual aid frequently used in newer math programs.

 The next section of the unit study is titled, “Science Experiments, STEM, and Sensory Play Ideas.”
 It has links to websites with lots of fun activities such as “Fluffy Pumpkin Slime,” “Bubble Science in a Pumpkin,” and one about decorating pumpkins by gluing all sorts of items to its surface.